ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 The following instructions use ``ansible`` as a package name, but you can substitute ``ansible-core`` if you prefer to start with the minimal package and separately install only the Ansible Collections you require.

 The ``ansible`` or ``ansible-core`` packages may be available in your operating systems package manager, and you are free to install these packages with your preferred method.
-These installation instructions only cover the officially supported means of installing the python package with ``pip``.
+For more information, see the :ref:`installing_distros` guide.
+These installation instructions only cover the officially supported means of installing the python packages with ``pip``.

 See the :ref:`Ansible package release status table<ansible_changelogs>` for the ``ansible-core`` version included in the package.